STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Method

 \textbf{Semantics Parsing}.
-For each clip, we carefully designed a series of purpose-driven parsing instructions to guide the model automatically generating a sequence of Frame Scene Graphs (FSG) $G_f = (V_f, E_f;t)$ for each keyframe $f_t$ in the clip (see Appendix A.1 for the details).
-More specifically, we first induce a set of \textbf{object nodes} from the scene narrative of the keyframe and instruct the model to categorize all objects into static and dynamic nodes.
-For each object node \( o_{i} \), we request a detailed narrative to extract its fine-grained\textbf{ attribute nodes}, each denoted as \( a_{i,j} \).
-Subsequently, for each pair of object nodes $(o_{i}, o_{j})$, we construct subject-predicate-object triples to capture their relational correspondence, represented as \textbf{relation edge} $r_{i,j} = (o_{i}, p_{i,j}, o_{j})$, where $p_{i,j}$ denotes the predicate describing the relation between the subject $o_{i}$ and the object $o_{j}$.
-To reduce inaccuracies or potential hallucinations in the model’s output, we perform a dual verification process after node parsing to filter out incorrect visual cues.
+For each keyframe at time $t $, we design a series of purpose-driven parsing instructions to guide the model to automatically generate Frame Scene Graph (FSG), denoted as $ G_t = (O_t, A_t, R_t) $.
+More specifically, we induce a set of \textbf{object nodes} $ O_t = \{o_1, o_2, \dots, o_n\} $ from scene narrative of the keyframe, then instruct the model to categorize them into static or dynamic.
+For each object $ o_{i} $, we request a detailed description to extract its fine-grained\textbf{ attribute nodes}, contributing to the set of attribute nodes $ A_t = \{a_{i,j} \mid o_i \in O_t\} $.
+Subsequently, for each pair of objects $(o_i, o_j)$, we construct subject-predicate-object triples to capture their relational correspondence, forming \textbf{relation edges} $ r_{i,j} = (o_i, p_{i,j}, o_j) $, where $ p_{i,j} $ describes their relationship.
+These edges collectively define the set $ R_t = \{r_{i,j} \mid o_i, o_j \in O_t\} $.
+To reduce potential hallucinations and inaccuracies, we employ a dual verification process: \textit{(i)} sampling $n$ responses to compute node/edge frequencies as confidence scores and discarding low-confidence ones; \textit{(ii)} prompting the model to verify each node/edge’s presence in the video, discarding those labeled as “no.” This ensures reliable visual information extraction.